richpeers/laravel-slack-resources/README.md

 Setup slack app
 1. Create new app
 2. Add command
-3. point commmand post to your url eg `https:://your-url/api/resources
+3. point commmand post to your url eg `https:://your-url/api/resources`
 4. Install the app to your slack workspace

-Add the slack app's signing sectet to .env `SLACK_SIGNING_SECRET=your_slack_app_signing_secret`
+5.Add the slack app's signing sectet to .env `SLACK_SIGNING_SECRET=your_slack_app_signing_secret`